CarlosBravo00/MexicoForWorld/README.md

 `npm run start:server`

 This command will start the server-side of the application.
 Make sure the server is running before interacting with the client.
 The server might be accessible on a different URL or port depending on your configuration.

-### Run Server without SQL

-If you don't need to use SQL for your server, there is an alternative script available to run the server.
-Execute the following command:

-`npm run start:fake:server`

 ## Additional Information